 Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 12) The Annual Report of the pension fund should include an overall risk assessment in relation to each of the fund's activities and factors expected to have an impact on the financial and reputational health of the fund.
 This could be done by summarising the contents of a regularly updated risk register.
 An analysis of the risks should be reported periodically to the committee, together with necessary actions to mitigate risk and assessment of any residual risk.
 The Pension Fund Annual Report includes an overall risk assessment in relation to each of the fund's activities and includes a copy of the Risk Register.
 This will be reported periodically to the Pensions Committee.
-4. Performance assessment Investments SUMMARY: FULLY COMPLIANT Arrangements should be in place for the formal measurement of performance of the investments, investment managers and advisors The committee should: b) Administering authorities should also periodically make a formal assessment of their own effectiveness as a decision- making body and report on this to scheme members or passive management would be more appropriate; where it believes active management has the potential to achieve higher As part of any investment strategy review the Pension Fund considered and adopted its own asset allocation in full consultation with the Fund's investment advisor, it considered and has adopted active and passive management and appropriate targets and risk controls set.
+4. Performance assessment Investments SUMMARY: FULLY COMPLIANT a) Arrangements should be in place for the formal measurement of performance of the investments, investment managers and advisors The committee should: b) Administering authorities should also periodically make a formal assessment of their own effectiveness as a decision- making body and report on this to scheme members 1) explicitly consider, for each asset class invested, whether active or passive management would be more appropriate; where it believes active management has the potential to achieve higher returns, set both targets and risk controls that reflect this, giving managers the freedom to pursue genuinely active strategies; if setting limits on divergence from an index, ensure that they reflect the approximations involved in index construction and selection.
+As part of any investment strategy review the Pension Fund considered and adopted its own asset allocation in full consultation with the Fund's investment advisor, it considered and has adopted active and passive management and appropriate targets and risk controls set.
+2) explicitly consider, in consultation with its investment manager (s), whether the index benchmarks are appropriate, and in particular, whether the construction of the index creates incentives to follow sub-optimal investment strategies 3) Where active management is selected, divergence from a benchmark should not be so constrained as to imply index tracking (i.e. passive management) or so wide as to imply unconstrained risk.
 Benchmarks are set in agreement with the fund's investment manager (s) 4) Performance targets in relation to benchmark should be related to clear time periods and risk limits and monitoring arrangements should include reports on tracking errors.
 Performance monitoring reports are presented to the committee quarterly and covers the latest quarter, rolling one year and three year performance.
 Where appropriate fund managers will report tracking errors.
 Each Fund Manager presents their performance reports to the committee on alternate quarters, on each other alternate quarters they meet with officers.
 Exceptions to this are the pooled managers and the absolute return manager who reports to officers and the committee once a year.